 45. What is collaborative filtering?
 Where is it used?

-Answer: It is a technique that filters out content or products (or any other items) that a particular user may like based on recommendations from users with similar interests.
+It is a technique that filters out content or products (or any other items) that a particular user may like based on recommendations from users with similar interests.
 Collaborative filtering is done by finding a small subset of people from a relatively larger dataset.
 It finds use in recommendation systems like Amazon product recommendations and Netflix movie recommendations.

 46. How would you perform data analytics?

-Answer: Data analytics involves many steps and interactions with different teams.
+Data analytics involves many steps and interactions with different teams.
 Successful data analytics involves the following steps:

 - Prescriptive analytics - The final step is prescriptive analytics which uses advanced AI techniques like natural language processing, image recognition, and heuristics to train the model to get better at the tasks at hand.
 For example, recommendation systems or search engines become better as more and more data is fed to them.

-Answer: Ensemble learning involves using multiple algorithms to get better predictions and outcomes than we would obtain from using only one algorithm.
+Ensemble learning involves using multiple algorithms to get better predictions and outcomes than we would obtain from using only one algorithm.
 Although this type of learning mostly finds use in supervised learning algorithms like decision trees and random forests, it can also be used with unsupervised algorithms.
-It involves more computation than using a single model to give the best results.
-Some common techniques of ensemble learning are:
+It involves more computation than a single model to give the best results.
+Some standard techniques of ensemble learning are:

 - Bayes optimal classifier,